fugue-project/fugue/README.md

 **Notes for Windows Users**

 For Windows users, you will need to download Microsoft C++ Build Tools found [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

+`make` is a GNU command that does not come with Windows.
+An installer can be downloaded [here](http://gnuwin32.sourceforge.net/packages/make.htm)
+After installing, add the bin to your PATH environment variable.

 ### Installing git hook scripts